The Little Prince by Antoine de Saint-Exupery, Book Review: Moving classic

 But it is The Little Prince’s interaction with the book’s narrator who has crashed in the desert, that is a moving reminder of help being found in the most unlikely of places if only we open our minds to it.
 And, that the roles of the ‘helper’ and ‘helpee’ can often be reversed.

-At it’s heart The Little Prince is about our responsibility to live good lives.
-I strongly recommend this very worthy children children’s classic to readers of all ages.
+At its heart this story is about our responsibility to live good lives.
+I strongly recommend this very worthy children’s classic to readers of all ages.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 4.5 / 5